 The Nordic Track series has three options – the 6.5, 8.5, and 9.5.
-We’ve chosen the 6.5 as our top choice for its decent price, but be aware that some of these features will differ if you choose another, more pricey model.
+We’ve chosen the 6.5 as our top choice for its decent price, but be aware that some of these features will differ if you choose another, pricier model.

-The 6.5 S has a 5-inch screen which displays all the necessary info you need to see while you’re running, including time, distance, and speed.
-Next to the screen it sports two 2-inch speakers so you can play your music on the go, as well as an auxiliary music port so you can plug into a system or use earphones.
+The 6.5 S has a 5-inch screen that displays all the necessary info you need to see while you’re running.
+This includes time, distance, and speed.
+Next to the screen, it sports two 2-inch speakers so you can play your music on the go, as well as an auxiliary music port so you can plug into a system or use earphones.